vanjs-org/van/components/README.md

 * `tabButtonBorderStyle`: Type `string`.
 Default `1px solid #000`.
 Optional.
 The style of borders between tab buttons.
 * `tabButtonHoverColor`: Type `string`.
 Default `"#ddd"`.
 Optional.
 The color when the tab button is hovered.
 * `tabButtonActiveColor`: Type `string`.
 Default `"#ccc"`.
 Optional.
 The color of the tab button for the currently active tab.
+* `transitionSec`: Type `number`.
+Default `0.3`.
+Optional.
+The duration of the transition when tab buttons change color.
 * `tabButtonRowClass`: Type `string`.
 Default `""`.
 Optional.
 The `class` attribute of the container of tab buttons.
 You can specify multiple CSS classes seperated by `" "`.
 * `tabButtonRowStyleOverrides`: Type `object`.
 Default `{}`.
 Optional.
 A [property bag](#property-bag-for-style-overrides) for the styles you want to override for the container of tab buttons.
 * `tabButtonClass`: Type `string`.
 Default `""`.
 The `class` attribute of tab buttons.
 You can specify multiple CSS classes seperated by `" "`.